 - Tasks and Materials for TESOL 15 credits

 - Teaching Languages to Young Learners 30 credits

 Learning and teaching

 We use a range of teaching and learning methods including seminars, tutorials, group work and lectures.
-Specialist modules also use online learning, to give you hands-on experience of using online teaching materials.
-However, independent study is an important aspect of this programme, either alone or in a group, since it allows you to develop key research, analysis and communication skills and develop your own ideas.
+Specialist modules also use online learning to give you hands-on experience of using online teaching materials.
+However, independent study is an important aspect of this programme, either alone or in a group, as it allows you to develop key research, analysis and communication skills and develop your own ideas.

-Most of our modules are assessed through written assignments, which you’ll choose from a range of topics.
-To help you prepare, you’ll be able to submit a draft to your tutor for comment beforehand, and we offer other forms of support as well.
-You’ll also complete group projects and project reports.
+Most of our modules are assessed through written assignments, which you will choose from a range of topics.
+To help you prepare, you will be able to submit a draft to your tutor for comment beforehand.
+You will also complete group projects and project reports.